DJDanl/cpp-docs.pt-br/docs/mfc/reference/cdoctemplate-class.md

     CFrameWnd* pOther);
 ```

-### <a name="parameters"></a>Parâmetros
+### <a name="parameters"></a>parâmetros

 *pDoc*<br/>
 O documento ao qual a janela do novo quadro deve se referir.
-Pode ser NULO.
+Pode ser NULL.

 *pOther*<br/>
 A janela do quadro na qual a janela do novo quadro deve ser baseada.
-Pode ser NULO.
+Pode ser NULL.

 ### <a name="return-value"></a>Valor retornado